 You can’t wait for complete certainty before making a decision.
 The only thing you can be certain of is that leadership requires risk.
-Waiting for certainty will create an environment where nothing gets done and paralysis will set in on your staff.
+Waiting for certainty will create an environment where nothing gets done, and paralysis will set in on your staff.

 In effective teams, commitment is never questioned.
-Not everyone in the team may agree with decision, but once the decision is made, an effective team is committed to the decision.
+Not everyone in the team may agree with the decision, but once the decision is made, an effective team is committed to the decision.